2018 marks the fifth anniversary of MPH.

 I became creatively stimulated again.
 There’s a lot of art to programming and producing a show.
 Picking out the music and coordinating the content for the breaks.
 And, it’s not like I was making it easy for myself as I was developing the whole thing around occasionally abstract and content-challenging themes.
 Then there’s also the visual assets and more for marketing it to listeners.
 Doing the show inspired me to rethink all of my creative outlets at the time from writing, to the blog, to practicing drums, to photography and so on.

-Those early Party93.4 shows included what would become thematic staples over the next five years including BHMPH for Black History Month, WHMPH for Women’s History Month, country showcasing the diversity of Canadian, Norwegian, Swedish, German and French aggressive music, as well as what became the foundation for recurring episodes about Space, War and Literature and other personal interests that manifest themselves into episodes.
+Those early Party93.4 shows included what would become thematic staples over the next five years including BHMPH for Black History Month, WHMPH for Women’s History Month, programs showcasing the diversity of Canadian, Norwegian, Swedish, German and French aggressive music, as well as what became the foundation for recurring episodes about Space, War, and Literature, among other personal interests that manifest themselves into episodes.

 In late 2013 MPH debuted on KAOS Radio Austin and in such the beginning of another MPH tradition occurred, naming the episode using the MPH acronym.
 I’d messed around with it once or twice before but it didn’t stick, much like everything else, till KAOS.